manyducksco/borf/packages/view/README.md

       description: "A phrase to greet the user with.",

       // The type of input the user sees is chosen based on the data type by default.
       // A string attribute would normally show a text input.
-Here we use a dropdown menu instead with four preset options.
+Here we use a dropdown menu with preset options.
       input: {
         type: "select",
         options: ["Bonjour", "Howdy", "Konnichiwa"],